Introduction- Nidhi Company

 Post Registration Requirement

-It is important for a Nidhi company to ensure within a period of one year from the commencement of Nidhi Rules that it has:
+A Nidhi company needs to ensure within a period of one year from the commencement of Nidhi Rules that it has:

 Members not less than 200,